5 Signs of AC Evaporator Coil Leak and How to Fix It

 Sign #5: Visual Coil Corrosion

 Corroded parts should be immediately visible, with rusted or worn areas looking different from the rest of the coil.
-A technician would use a brightly-colored dye to trace the leaking areas, and keep in mind that you may be dealing with numerous small leaks instead of one main leak.
+A technician would use a brightly-colored dye to trace the leaking areas.

 Besides the air filter, you can clean your evaporator coils with some compressed air and a vacuum cleaner - and you should!
 A clean evaporator coil is less likely to succumb to wear and tear, and would overall last longer in your unit, avoiding those high repair and replacement costs!